jayoung/pamlWrapper/README.md

 R code to plot omega classes - color choosing is still not quite right for the pos sel class - see `test_codeml_4.8/ACE2_primates_aln1_NT.fa_phymlAndPAML/ACE2_primates_aln1_NT.codonModel2_initOmega0.4_cleandata0.omegaDistributions.pdf`

-I'm trying versions compiled using cc not gcc:  4.9a and 4.10.6, via singularity and via sbatch.

 add more test genes: PARPs?
 IFITs?

-add to the paml learning notes that newer PAML versions require a first line in the tree file (  numSeqs numTrees)

-## another paml version issue?

-different results sometimes for same PAML version inside and outside singularity container.
-See testPAMLversions_new2023feb9 and docs/compare_PAML_versions_v2.md

-also get different results for 4.10.6 depending on whether I compiled with cc or gcc (and that interacts with whether I run via sigularity or sbatch).
-See testPAMLversions_new2023feb9 and docs/compare_PAML_versions_v2.md